Baxley, Georgia: Economy

 The Edwin I. Hatch Nuclear Power Plant is located north of the city along U.S. Route 1, on the banks of the Altamaha River.
 It is the area's largest employer.

 International Forest Products Limited operates a sawmill employing over 50 people.

 Education

-Appling County students in K-12 grades are in the Appling County School District, which consists of four elementary schools (three include a pre-school), a middle school and a high school.
+Appling County K-12 students are in the Appling County School District, which consists of four elementary schools (three include a preschool), a middle school and a high school.
 The district has 210 full-time teachers and over 3,303 students.